Santa Barbara Revels

 After returning to California, Susan’s career remained equally varied.
 She co-hosted Mid-Morning LA for KHJ-TV; she was a regular on Days of Our Lives, a guest on numerous television comedy and drama series (including the “Who Shot JR?” episode of Dallas), and she co-starred in ANTA-West’s premier of Gog and Magog at the Coronet Theatre.
 She pursued an award-winning song-writing career, created comedy and vocal showcases for LA clubs, and she acted as spokeswoman for an eclectic array of commercial products, work that enabled her to put herself through UCLA Law School.
 She then practiced entertainment law prior to moving to Santa Barbara.

 Local audiences have seen Susan on stage with the Civic Light Opera in The Sound of Music, at the Ensemble Theatre, in regular appearances with Speaking of Stories, and in Bad Dog at Center Stage.
 In addition to much volunteer work on commissions and other non-profit boards, Susan served on the Lobero Theatre Board of Directors, producing Always…Patsy Cline and Leslie Nielsen’s Clarence Darrow at that theatre.
 In 2007, after seeing her first Revels production in Oakland, Susan founded Santa Barbara Revels.
-During the past fifteen years, annual productions of The Revels: In Celebration of the Winter Solstice have featured the music, dance, story-telling, and seasonal rituals of: the Renaissance and medieval Europe; Victorian England; Bavaria; Appalachia and the American South; Britain since the 11th century; the Irish emigrant experience of the early 1900s; the crossroad of cultures in Andalusia, Spain; the clash of clans in the Highlands of Scotland; and actual events during the Rancho period of Early California.
+During the past eighteen years, annual productions of The Christmas Revels: In Celebration of the Winter Solstice have featured the music, dance, story-telling, and seasonal rituals of: the Renaissance and medieval Europe; Victorian England; Bavaria; Appalachia and the American South; Britain since the 11th century; the Irish emigrant experience of the early 1900s; the crossroad of cultures in Andalusia, Spain; the clash of clans in the Highlands of Scotland; and actual events during the Rancho period of Early California.

-In addition to yearly presentations of The Revels, Santa Barbara Revels also creates a variety of other events and activities to mark seasonal change, including a Pub Sing for Spring equinox, a May Day celebration, Equinox: a Concert in Celebration of the Changing Seasons, in September, as well as a Harbor Sing, and other events that bring tradition to life.
-Susan’s husband and son (Myron and Matthew Shapero) have joined her in promoting and performing in The Revels.
+In addition to yearly presentations of The Christmas Revels, Santa Barbara Revels also creates a variety of other events and activities to mark seasonal change, including a Pub Sing for Spring equinox, a May Day celebration, Equinox: a Concert in Celebration of the Changing Seasons, in September, as well as a Harbor Sing, and other events that bring tradition to life.
+Susan’s husband and son (Myron and Matthew Shapero) have joined her in promoting and performing in The Christmas Revels.
 They all embrace the Santa Barbara Revels slogan: Join us and be joyous!

 Some of his favorite credits include acting in Avenue Q (Brian), directing The Bible: The Complete Word of God [Abridged], costume designing Spectral Frequencies, sound designing The Government Inspector and stage managing George and Emily Get Married which was written and directed by his mentor and long-time friend Rick Mokler.
-Daniel is currently also working as the production manager for the Department of Theater and Dance at the University of California, Santa Barbara while teaching stage management.
+Daniel is currently also working as the production manager for the Granada Theatre in Santa Barbara.
 As a first-generation Mexican American, Daniel is excited to be a part of Santa Barbara Revels to help bring in the Hispanic cultures that make up such a large part of the population in Santa Barbara.

-STAGE DIRECTOR MATTHEW TAVIANINI (he/him) has been working in the theater for over 40 years and is pleased to be in his eleventh season with Santa Barbara Revels, continuing as stage director for this coming season’s production.
+ASSOCIATE STAGE DIRECTOR MATTHEW TAVIANINI (he/him) has been working in the theater for over 40 years and is pleased to be in his sixteenth season with Santa Barbara Revels, continuing as associate stage director for this coming season’s production.
 He has been serving as the managing director/producer/actor of Boxtales Theatre Company for 15 years.
 He is a graduate of UCSB and the FSU/Asolo Conservatory where he received his MFA in acting.
 Some of Matthew’s favorite stage credits include: Semyonov Pischik in Lit Moon Theatre Company’s The Cherry Orchard, Trinculo/Alonso in that company’s production of The Tempest, Michal in Genesis West’s production of The Pillowman, Karl in The Last Days of the Empire, Sir Andrew Aguecheek in Twelfth Night, Telemachus in the Boxtales production of The Odyssey, Joe in The Last Night of Ballyhoo, David in The Rivals, and Thurio in Two Gentlemen of Verona, Matt in Wrench, and Bobby in American Buffalo.

 Matthew studied physical theater with James Donlon at UCSB and Sigfrido Aquilar at the Estudio Busquerda de Pantomimo Teatro in Guanajuato, Mexico.
 Matthew teaches acting, Shakespeare and stage combat, and he directs the GVJH annual spring production in Santa Barbara.
 He has also enjoyed working at the Westport Playhouse, The Odyssey Theatre, Ogunquit Playhouse, The Odyssey Project, The Cape Playhouse, Asolo Theatre, Santa Barbara Theatre Group, The Ensemble Theatre, Speaking of Stories, Santa Barbara Revels, Santa Barbara Shakespeare Co., and City at Peace.

-Copyright © 2023 Santa Barbara Revels - All Rights Reserved.
+Copyright © 2025 Santa Barbara Revels - All Rights Reserved.